tier4/AWSIM/docs/Components/Environment/PointCloudMapper/index.md

 ## Tool Usage

-The following sections describe steps neede to properly use the tooling.
+The following sections describe steps needed to properly use the tooling.

 ### Import OSM
 1. Drag and drop an OSM file into Unity project
 2. OSM file will be imported as `OsmDataContainer`.